MobileCaddy/shell-ionic/README.md

 grunt devsetup
 ```

+* Set the "sf_mobile_application" value in packag.json to match that as per the Mobile Application value for the app defined on Salesforce.com.
+This will be a value such as "MAP-0000002"

 The app can be started using this command (that uses the Mobilecaddy CLI) and should be accessible on [http://localhost:3030/www/](http://localhost:3030/www/), though a browser tab should be opened automagically for you.

 ```